 not allowed:

-greater or equal to 11For more details on available CUDF types, you should check Section 2.2.2 of the CUDF spec.
+equal to 10 and a version of python-support greater or equal to 11For more details on available CUDF types, you should check Section 2.2.2 of the CUDF spec.

 # sample CUDF document structure preamble: # documents start with an optional preamble # ... package: foo # then come several packages # ... package: bar # ... request: # and finally a mandatory request stanza # ...